 Benefits of Giving Back

 Giving is not only a wonderful thing to do; it can also be beneficial to your health.
 Kindness and giving back have been linked to both mental and physical health benefits.
+Kind people are happier.
+Once you start doing nice things for other people, you might not want to stop.

 Here are a few ideas of how giving back may benefit you and your family.
 Giving back: